Synergy: Towards On-Body AI via Tiny AI Accelerator Collaboration on Wearables: Runtime Technical Components

 \textbf{Pipeline arrangement and accumulation:} We define a pipeline's data intensity as the average data size of transmission over all execution plans.
 Specifically, given the input size ${\tt In}^{\tt size}$ and output size ${\tt Out}^{\tt size}_{l}$ for each layer $l \in L$, the data intensity of a pipeline is defined as: $({\tt In}^{\tt size} + \sum_{l}{\tt Out}^{\tt size}_{l})/(L+1)$.
 The pipelines are sorted in descending order with this metric.
 Then, for each pipeline, \system{} generates runnable holistic collaboration plans by combining each execution plan of the current pipeline with the previously selected execution plans from earlier pipelines.
 Then, \system{} selects the execution plan of which holistic collaboration plan is expected to have the highest system-wide throughput based on our online throughput estimation~(\S\ref{sec:runtime:policy}).

 \textbf{Comparison with other prioritization methods:} We investigate (i) how significantly our selection reduces the search space compared to a complete search, and (ii) how close our prioritization method is to the optimal selection compared to other alternatives.
 We compare \system{} with seven baselines: the complete search (Oracle), ascending order of data intensity (DataIntensityAsc), descending/ascending order of model size (ModelSizeDes/ModelSizeAsc), and descending/ascending order of the number of model layers (NumLayersDes/NumLayersAsc), and without prioritization (Sequential).
 Except for Oracle, the six baselines use the execution plan accumulation method but with different prioritization objectives.
 In this experiment, we assume three concurrent pipelines with two MAX78000 devices and consider all possible combinations of three pipelines out of eight (Table~\ref{tab:models}).
 Figure~\ref{fig:oracle_vs_synergy} shows the relative throughput ratio compared to Oracle by averaging the throughput over all pipeline combinations.
 The results validate our design choice. \system{} outperforms the other alternatives, showing only a 3.9\% degradation in overall throughput compared to the complete search.
-Additionally, the execution plan accumulation approach (\system{} and other prioritizations) results in a 5576$\times$ reduction in search space compared to Oracle.
+Additionally, our execution plan accumulation approach results in a 5576$\times$ reduction in search space compared to Oracle.
+Note that the other prioritization methods have the same search space as ours because they are all based on our progressive pipeline selection.